Print Options

 NRSG 602 FOUNDATIONS OF QUALITY, SAFETY, INFORMATICS AND FINANCE 4 Credit Hours

-Explores the theoretical foundations and application of quality improvement methods and strategies including technologies, informatics, and financial/business planning needed to increase organizational effectiveness.
+This course explores the theoretical foundations and application of quality improvement methods and strategies including technologies, informatics and financial/business planning needed to increase organizational effectiveness.
 Focuses on measurement and accountability in health care delivery systems through the examination and analysis of data, structures, processes and outcomes.
 Appraises the socioeconomic impact of the delivery of health care and design practices that enhance value, access, cost-effectiveness, quality and safety.
 Prepares students to lead and practice in organizations that advance high reliability principles, patient safety, inter-professional teamwork, and continuous learning.
 4 didactic credits.

 Typically Offered: SUM/FALL